DNASoftwareIO/WebStarter_HTMX_AlpineJS_ASPNET/Readme.md

 It is simple to find and edit any part of the code you need to to suit your own project needs and also customise the UI to make it look however you like.
 We don't use any CSS framework so you can easily edit the existing CSS code or add your own framework of choice.

-The bulk of the actual auth code is provided by ASP.NET Core identity.
+The bulk of the actual auth code is provided by ASP.NET Core Identity.
 We are just providing some extra, common functionality on top.

 # Getting Started
 To launch the application it is recommended to use Dev Containers.
 There is a dockerfile for a dev container included in the repo.